Skip to Main Content

 Strategy 1: Search in Data Archives and Repositories

 Data archives and repositories either host data directly or offer a list of sources to find data research projects.
+These archives and repositories can be cross-disciplinary, discipline-specific, or located on college/university websites.

 Examples include: